ThinThin-15/EntraAgent/README.md

 Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
 The majority of the Azure resources used in this infrastructure are on usage-based pricing tiers.
-However, Azure Container Registry has a fixed cost per registry per day.

 You can try the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator) for the resources:

 * Azure AI Foundry: Free tier.
 [Pricing](https://azure.microsoft.com/pricing/details/ai-studio/)
-* Azure AI Search: Standard tier, S1.
-Pricing is based on the number of documents and operations.
-[Pricing](https://azure.microsoft.com/pricing/details/search/)
 * Azure Storage Account: Standard tier, LRS.
 Pricing is based on storage and operations.
 [Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
-* Azure Key Vault: Standard tier.
-Pricing is based on the number of operations.
-[Pricing](https://azure.microsoft.com/pricing/details/key-vault/)
-* Azure AI Services: S0 tier, defaults to gpt-4o-mini and text-embedding-ada-002 models.
+* Azure AI Services: S0 tier, defaults to gpt-4o-mini.
 Pricing is based on token count.
 [Pricing](https://azure.microsoft.com/pricing/details/cognitive-services/)
 * Azure Container App: Consumption tier with 0.5 CPU, 1GiB memory/storage.
 Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
 [Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
-* Azure Container Registry: Basic tier.
-[Pricing](https://azure.microsoft.com/pricing/details/container-registry/)
 * Log analytics: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use,